specifics/aero-structures/SysEngLaw.md

 1. __There is no such thing as a free lunch.__

+### Decomposition

-__Decomposition.__ The first law seems to be at odds with the principle of decomposition where we decompose a large complicated problem into a number of smaller complicated problems and so on until we have reduced the problem to a managable size where a few people can get around the problem.
+The first law seems to be at odds with the principle of decomposition where we decompose a large complicated problem into a number of smaller complicated problems and so on until we have reduced the problem to a managable size where a few people can get around the problem.
 The idea is to break things apart at simple and clean interfaces so that after solving the piece parts we can assemble things in a simple and easy manner into a final solution.
 Decomposing systems in the simplest way is an art but we should not forget that impacts ripple throughout the system and can never be ignored.

+### Interfaces

-__Interfaces.__ The second law deals with the multple interfaces we have exposed in the decomposition.
+The second law deals with the multple interfaces we have exposed in the decomposition.
 The interfaces have to be consistent and account for all the things generated like control signals, communications, as well as thermal loads, EMI, power spikes, etc. We must account for everything at the interface and follow where it goes.
 If it leaves some place, then it must arrive someplace else.

+### Trade Studies

-__Trade Studies.__ The third law deals with trade studies and the whole act of system synthesis.
+The third law deals with trade studies and the whole act of system synthesis.
 Never become so enamored with a design decsision that you forget the down side of that decision.
 This third law is the law of decision analysis.

 ## THE SIMPLE TRUTHS